johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -ocg-coalesce-on-name in.pdf -o out.pdf**

 Coalesce optional content groups.
-For example, if we merge or stamp two files both with an OCG called "Layer 1", we will have two differen optional content groups.
+For example, if we merge or stamp two files both with an OCG called "Layer 1", we will have two different optional content groups.
 This command will merge them into a single optional content group.

 # 17. CREATING NEW PDFS